911 outage in Washington and other states triggers federal investigation of CenturyLink

 In Western Washington, alerts went out after 11 p.m.
 Thursday warning that 911 services were not working and to use alternate phone numbers.
 Most Washington agencies began receiving 911 calls again on Friday morning, but some systems still were not fully running.
 So emergency officials advised people to call alternate numbers if they can’t get through.

+[911 service restored in most of Western Washington; here’s where to call if it still doesn’t work for you]

-As of shortly before noon Friday, network service disruptions continued, but in areas where CenturyLink is the 911 service provider, those calls were completing, according to a company statement posted on Twitter.
+As of shortly before noon Friday, network service disruptions continued, but in areas where CenturyLink is the 911 service provider nationally, those calls were completing, according to a company statement posted on Twitter.

 Most Read Local Stories